WASdev/sample.plantsbywebsphere/README.md

 ## How to run:

 1. Clone the github repo
-2. Start the Open Liberty server and open the application in a web browser by running:
+2. Start the Liberty server and open the application in a web browser by running:
 ```
 ./gradlew start open
 ```